 The development needs of the Food Safety and Port Health Unit are identified as part of the Council's business planning process, competency assessment and through personal development planning.
 Relevant local training is identified by the Northern Ireland Food Managers Group and subgroups, the Food Standards Agency Northern Ireland and the Public Health Agency.
 Training needs are also reviewed during the year to take into account staff changes and other issues identified.
-In-house briefing sessions are delivered regularly as part of monthly Unit meetings.
+In-house briefing sessions are delivered regularly as part of monthly section meetings.

-Competency requirements required by the Food Law Code of Practice are re assessed for all Officers annually and all deficiencies addressed in year.
+New competency requirements required by the Food Law Code of Practice are currently being assessed for all Officers and all deficiencies will be addressed in year.

-Specific training planned for 2019/20 is included at the end of this document.
+Specific training planned for 2017/18 is included at the end of this document.